-Discover Devils Lake State Park, WI
+Discover the best RV rental in Devils Lake State Park, WI!

 In Sauk County, just a few minutes away from Baraboo, is the largest, most popular state park in Wisconsin: Devil’s Lake State Park.
 This 9,200-acre park is just 35 miles away from the state capital, Madison, and 12 miles away from the town of Merrimac.
 The park's vast RV camping area makes an excellent stopover or vacation destination.